 Cynthia’s wide range of skills and experience gives her skill and ingenuity at helping people make sense of and better address complicated or persistent challenges, coordinating her efforts with the help of their other health care providers and support resources when needed.

 Cynthia utilizes a strengths-based, neuroscience-informed, holistic and results-oriented approach to both therapy and coaching.
-Because of her strong working understanding of both mainstream and alternative medicine treatment approaches for physical and mental health issues, she is skilled at helping her clients navigate their way through the diagnosis and treatment process in an informed and empowered way, referring to and coordinating care with their treatment providers as necessary.
+Because of her strong working understanding of both mainstream and alternative medicine treatment approaches for physical and mental health issues, she is skilled at helping her clients navigate their way through their diagnosis and treatment process in an informed and empowered way, referring to and coordinating care with their treatment providers as necessary.

 Cynthia is a WA state Licensed Mental Health counselor, credential #LH60648117.
 She completed her Master’s degree in Counseling from Bastyr University/LIOS in 2006.